Whats a stage manager?Asked by: Rebecca Beer

 - Ability to remain calm under pressure.

-In this manner, What are 2 responsibilities of a stage manager?
+What are 2 responsibilities of a stage manager?

 Stage managers have several key responsibilities and tasks to perform in each phase of a production, including: scheduling and running rehearsals. communicating the director's wishes to designers and crafts people. coordinating the work of the stage crew.